 Skip to main content

-ONTAP provides three basic volume provisioning options: thick provisioning, thin provisioning, and semi-thick provisioning.
-Each option uses different ways to manage the volume space and the space requirements for ONTAP block sharing technologies.
-Understanding how the options work enables you to choose the best option for your environment.
+ONTAP provides several basic options for SAN volume provisioning.
+Each option uses a different method for managing the volume space and space requirements for the ONTAP block sharing technologies.
+You should understand how each provisioning option works so you can choose the best option for your environment.

-Putting SAN LUNs and NAS shares in the same FlexVol volume is not recommended.
-You should provision separate FlexVol volumes specifically for your SAN LUNs and you should provision separate FlexVol volumes specifically to your NAS shares.
-This simplifies management and replication deployments and parallels the way FlexVol volumes are supported in Active IQ Unified Manager (formerly OnCommand Unified Manager).
+Placing SAN LUNs and NAS shares on the same FlexVol volume is not recommended.
+You should instead provision separate FlexVol volumes for your SAN LUNs and your NAS shares.
+This simplifies management and the replication deployments.
+It also parallels the way FlexVol volumes are supported in Active IQ Unified Manager (formerly OnCommand Unified Manager).

 Thin provisioning for volumes